 He practices in a broad range of areas (corporate, litigation, personal injury, real estate, family, wills/estates, non-profits/charities, criminal, human rights, etc.) and has acted for a diverse group of clients.
 He has prepared submissions and appeared in various courts, commissions and tribunals including United Nations Committees and Tribunals.
 He acts for and advises individuals, businesses, non-profits, charities and community organizations.
 He has also acted for a number of leading charities and Islamic Finance companies in Canada as well.
 He also provides strategic advice.

 Faisal started his career with a “Bay Street” law firm and then founded his own firm in 1996.

 He studied economics at York and went on to complete his JD (cum laude) from the University of Ottawa and an LL.M. (civil litigation and dispute resolution) from Osgoode Hall Law School of York University.
 He also completed all of his coursework for his Ph.D. from Osgoode Hall Law School.
 While in law school he served stints as the articles editor and the book reviews editor of the Ottawa Law Review.

 He spent over a decade teaching law at Valparaiso University Law School, Barry University Law School and Osgoode Hall Law School of York University.
-He is currently an adjunct professor of law at Osgoode Hall Law School of York University.
+He is currently an associate professor of law emiretus at Valparaiso University.